AriaFallah/WebpackTutorial/part1/README.md

 [Example 6](https://github.com/AriaFallah/WebpackTutorial/tree/master/part1/example6)

 Now we want to actually see our website in the browser, which requires a web server to serve our code.
-Conveniently, webpack comes with the `webpack-dev-server`, which you can install using
+Conveniently, webpack comes with the `webpack-dev-server`, which you need to install both locally and globally

+    npm install -g webpack-dev-server
     npm install --save-dev webpack-dev-server

 This is a good point to split up our webpack config into one meant for development and one meant for